dziadeusz/dziadeusz.github.io/_posts/2017-11-11-prevent-n+1-from-creeping-in.md

 The second feature method verifies, that while the entire Entity graph for the test Tree is being fetched, as many as twelve SELECT statements are produced underneath: apart from the first one, created by the TreeRepository findByName method to fetch the Tree, one additional query to fetch the LAZY laoded branches collection, and then ten more, one per each lazy loaded leafs collection in each Branch (10+1).
 In this case I use the QueryCountHolder from the datasource-proxy library to simply verify the count of SELECT statements.

 ## Conclusion
 In fact you do not need such a test to verify, that the produced query is correct, you can just analyze the logs.
-But then, how can you be sure that no one introduces a regression in the future, maybe when adding another level domain object to the hierarchy?
+But then, how can you be sure that no one introduces a regression in the future, maybe when adding another level to the Domain Model hierarchy?
 It is always best to automate any verification process, event though a HQL query may still "look correct".